 Caring for Unci Maka (Grandmother Earth)

 The Dakota people have long considered their relationship with the earth as a kinship.
-Having lived in this region for hundreds of years, the SMSC intends to protect and preserve the environment for generations to come.
+Following the tradition of planning seven generations ahead, the SMSC intends to protect and preserve the environment for future generations.

 Conservation and Green Initiatives

 The SMSC is committed to being a good steward of the earth, adding environmentally sound infrastructure and amenities to the reservation, and sustaining natural resources.

 The tribe employs multiple land stewardship programs to help us fulfill this mission.
 Working with our neighbors, we strive to restore prairies, forests, wetlands, and aquifers; and we encourage many native plants, animals, and insects to make our lands their home.

 - We use our own wind turbine, solar cells, and geothermal temperature control to help reduce conventional energy use.